chandlersyal/github-repo-management-quest-learn/scenario-1-inheritance/tasks/task-1.4-standards.md

 ## Objective

-Create comprehensive documentation standards using GitHub Copilot to prevent future quality issues and ensure consistency across the TechFlow repository.
+Create comprehensive documentation standards using GitHub Copilot to prevent future quality issues and ensure consistency across the Microsoft Learn training modules in the `learn-pr/wwl` repository.

 ## Context

-You've identified numerous issues in the repository, many of which could have been prevented with clear standards.
-GitHub Copilot can help you create professional standards documents by analyzing your audit findings and generating guidelines based on best practices.
+You've identified numerous issues in the Fabric training modules, many of which could have been prevented with clear standards.
+GitHub Copilot can help you create professional standards documents by analyzing your audit findings and generating guidelines based on Learn authoring best practices.

 This document will serve as:
-- A guide for contributors
+- A guide for Learn content authors
-- A checklist for reviewers
+- A checklist for module reviewers
-- The basis for automated quality checks
+- The basis for automated YAML and content validation
-- The foundation for your documentation culture
+- The foundation for your Learn content quality culture

 ## Setup